 Why Courts Reject These Claims

-In general, prosecutors will often scoff at self defense in domestic violence cases during every stage of the domestic violence proceeding.
+In general, prosecutors will often scoff at self-defense in domestic violence cases during every stage of the proceeding.
 Why is debatable, but there are a lot of people who try to use this strategy when it does not apply.

 This can make it much more difficult for real victims facing charges to prove that they are innocent.
-Although judges and juries are instructed to concentrate on the facts, these types of cases affect people emotionally, and if it appears as though an attacker is pretending to be a victim, the courts are likely to come down very hard on them.
+Although judges and juries are instructed to concentrate on the facts, these types of cases affect people emotionally.
+If it appears as though an attacker is pretending to be a victim, the courts are likely to come down very hard on them.

-The following are reasons for which those who claim their actions were in self-defense fail to convince a judge and or jury:
+The following are reasons why those who claim their actions were in self-defense fail to convince a judge and or jury:

 California Self-Defense Assistance

-Those planning to claim self-defense in a court of law face an uphill battle; many of those who have domestic violence self defense cases do not appear to be the victim, which can be detrimental to their case.
-A skilled California domestic violence lawyer will investigate all of the facts and listen to your side of the story.
+Those planning to claim self-defense in a court of law face an uphill battle; many of those who have domestic violence self-defense cases do not appear to be the victim, which can be detrimental to their case.
+A skilled lawyer will investigate all of the facts and listen to your side of the story.

 Just because you are charged with a crime does not mean you are guilty.
 With experienced legal representation, you may be able to expose flaws in your prosecutor’s case and have crucial evidence thrown out.

 Those facing charges are invited to contact us for a free confidential case evaluation.
-Our attorneys have years of experiencing assisting countless dv defendants.
+Our attorneys have years of experience assisting countless domestic violence defendants.
 They can help you better understand the charges you are facing and help determine what options you have available.